TobiasDuswald/bdm-angiogenesis-reproducer/README.md

 This repository contains scripts and parameters to reproduce the results of the hybrid model for vascular cancer growth and treatment simulation.

-To ensure reproducibility, we need to consider three major factors.
+To ensure reproducibility, we need to consider four major factors.
 1. The BioDynaMo repository
 2. The application code in the angiogenesis repository
 3. The parameters for the application
+4. The postprocessing pipelines

 In this repository, we specify the necessary code states of both repositories and the parameters for each experiment.
 We wrap the compilation, simulation runs, and postprocessing in convenient bash scripts to simplify reproducibility.

-To reproduce an experiment, simply execute the `run.sh` in `experiments/<some-experiment>/`.
+To reproduce an experiment, simply execute the `run.sh` in `experiments/<some-experiment>/` after following the instructions for setting up your system below.

 ## 1. Update / Init Submodules